Go Beyond Book Club

 Final thought

 Let everyone have a chance to talk.
-It's okay if you have book friends that don't speak out as much but the ones that dominate the whole conversation is a #1 no-no
+It's okay if you have book friends that don't speak out as much but the ones that dominate the whole conversation is a number one no-no.

 Club Rules